searchisko/elasticsearch-river-remote/README.md

 Operation MUST return these results:

-* `documents` - list of documents with informations to be stored in search index.
+* `documents` - list of documents with information to be stored in search index.
 Unique identifier and 'last document update' timestamp must be present in data.
 Returned list MUST be ascending ordered by timestamp of last document update!
 * `total count` - total number of documents matching request search criteria (but response may contain only part of them).
 Use of this feature is optional, some bulk updates in remote system may be missed if not used (because pooling is based only on updated timestamp in this case).
 If used then remote system MUST handle `startAtIndex` request parameter.

 ####Get Document Details
 This operation may be used by indexer to obtain details for one document.
-Is used when "List Documents" operation do not provide all informations necessary for indexing.
+Is used when "List Documents" operation do not provide all information necessary for indexing.
 This operation is called once for each item in list returned from "List Documents" call.
 Note that this type of indexing requires lots of remote system calls, so for performance it is better to return all necessary data directly in List Documents" response.